PROTIP: Press 'i' to view the image gallery, 'v' to view the video gallery, or 'r' to view a random entry.

 Google Street View is a service that features photographs of various locations around the world that are taken by a fleet of cars with mounted panoramic cameras.
 In available locations, Google Maps and Google Earth users can select a specific street location to view it as if they were in a vehicle on the road.
 The service was launched on May 25th, 2007 and the coverage area was initially limited to street views from select cities within the United States.

-The domain mapcrunch.com was registered on September 25th, 2010.
+The website MapCrunch was launched on September 25th, 2010.
 The @MapCrunch Twitter account was created on September 26th, 2010 and accumulated over 1,800 followers within 17 months.
 On October 23rd, 2010, a link to the site was submitted to the /r/technology subreddit by user balotz, who claimed that the site was his creation.
 The post received 811 up votes prior to being archived.